servatj/auth-api/README.md

       mongo
 ```

-### enviroment vars to make this work and keep you save
+### Enviroment vars to make this work and keep you safe

 ```js
 - MONGO_URI= your mongo uri connection